-Serve vulnerable populations through parish ministries, which provide volunteers opportunities to offer encounter and accompaniment.
+Serve vulnerable populations through parish ministries, which provide volunteers opportunities for encounter and accompaniment.

 In recent years, approximately a dozen grants were made each year for projects that strengthen local elementary schools in one of four categories: fundraising enhancements; marketing and enrollment initiatives; technology improvements; and small capital projects.
-Some educational impact grants will remain focused on these priorities.
+Some educational impact grants will remain focused on these priorities, while we also expand into Educational and Social Impact areas.